harnen/p2p-service-discovery/doc/discovery.md

 * Every time there is an empty slot in the connections list, a node is read from the buffer (and consumed) and a new connection is started.
 If the buffer is empty the process waits for the buffer to be filled again.
 * If the buffer is empty a lookup to random node is performed and the buffer filled with the random walk results according to the following.
 The lookup initiator starts by picking `α` closest nodes to the target it knows of.
 The initiator then sends concurrent `FINDNODE` packets to those nodes. `α` is a system-wide concurrency parameter, such as `3`.
 In the recursive step, the initiator resends `FINDNODE` to nodes it has learned about from previous queries.
 Of the `k` nodes the initiator has heard of closest to the target, it picks `α` that it has not yet queried and resends `FINDNODE` to them.
 Nodes that fail to respond quickly are removed from consideration until and unless they do respond.
 If a round of `FINDNODE` queries fails to return a node any closer than the closest already seen, the initiator resends the find node to all of the `k` closest nodes it has not already queried.
 The lookup terminates when the initiator has queried and gotten responses from the `k` closest nodes it has seen.

+Note: This is the process for Discv4 protocol.
+Discv5 is not used yet in the current implementation, it is only used to advertise Light Client service (nodes that relays transactions for non-full nodes) but not for searching.
+I assume Discv5 process would be the same but doing searches within a certain radius for the specific topic (ETH service), although is not clear to me  how to define the radius.